Gaza militants fire 12 rockets, Israel strikes Hamas targets

 The Israeli military said it carried out airstrikes targeting Hamas military infrastructure, including a compound used to manufacture rocket ammunition, in response.

-It was the most serious cross-border exchange since February, when the smaller Islamic Jihad militant group fired dozens of rockets into Israel after one of its fighters was killed near the border while allegedly planting explosives.
+It was the most serious cross-border exchange since February, when the smaller Islamic Jihad militant group fired around 80 rockets into Israel after one of its fighters was killed near the border while allegedly planting explosives.
 Israel struck dozens of targets across the territory.